The Best Guide of Kyoto in Japan

 From exploring the wonders of the Arashiyama Bamboo Forest to seeing the sunlight glimmer off the Golden Pavilion of Kinkaku-ji, our extensive Kyoto guide will offer you everything you need to make your trip to Japan an unforgettable one!

 Not only will you get the inside scoop on the very best attractions and sights that Kyoto has to offer, but this guide will also provide you with all the most useful tips about Kyoto(history, weather, the ways to help you enjou Kyoto, and so on) and tricks to make your trip as smooth and enjoyable as possible (temple hunting, strolling in Gion, Nishiki market, and so on).

-Everything from temple hopping to rickshaw riding is covered for your convenience, so let’s make your Kyoto trip a one in a life experience that you will never want to end!
+Everything from the temple hoping to rickshaw riding is covered for your convenience, so let’s make your Kyoto trip a once in a lifetime experience that you will never want to end!

-- 1 What kind of place is Kyoto?
+- 1 What kind of place in Kyoto?

-- 3 Things You Should Definitely do in Kyoto
+- 3 Things You Should do in Kyoto

 - 4 Top 5 Places to Visit in Kyoto